Police: Woman attacked father at N. Charleston graduation ceremony

 Police were also told that the victim pulled his phone out to record the incident when Ackerman became physical and spat at him.

-Ackerman’s brother and son of the victim was also a witness, the report read.
+Ackerman’s brother and son of the victim was also a witness, according to the report.

 The victim recorded audio of the incident which only contained audio of the suspect cursing and other noise.